Switch to light theme

 Firouzja finished a solid third after a strong tournament in Oslo.
 He played throughout with an injured ankle that caused him discomfort and had forced him to withdraw from his previous event.

 The remaining game between Norway's pride, the world number-one Carlsen, and World Champion GM Gukesh D ended with a classical win for Carlsen.
+Neither were in the picture for the title.

 Gukesh didn't find the form he wanted at Norway Chess.